kartoza/sawps/docs/src/user/manual/explore/map.md

 ## Summary

-The map functionalities provide the user with options to adjust the map's view and appearance to best suit the users needs.
-User can zoom in or out to focus on specific details or gain a broader perspective.
+The map functionalities provide the user with options to adjust the map's view and appearance to best suit their needs.
+Users can zoom in or out to focus on specific details or gain a broader perspective.
 Additionally, the ability to toggle between dark and light modes enhances viewing comfort.
-The print functionality allows the user to create a hard or digital copy of the current map view for the users convenience.
+The print functionality allows the user to create a hard or digital copy of the current map view for their convenience.